oskarnurm/GridGriffin/README.md

 ## 🚀 How to Use

-1. Double-click on `GridGriffin.app` to launch it.
+1. Double-click on `GridGriffin.app` to launch it (it might take a good minute).
 2. When prompted, select the `.csv` file you want to clean.
 3. The app will automatically process and clean your data.
 4. The cleaned `.csv` file (with the `_cleaned` suffix in the name) will be saved to the same folder as the app.